 Recent advances in automated design and fabrication have enabled production of customizable materials for a wealth of applications.
 Software companies like Altair are developing additive manufacturing techniques to build highly optimized geometries with topology optimization.
 The techniques allow designers to alter the 3D micro-architecture of a material to control its structural, functional, thermal, or other properties.
 As a result, designs can be made stronger, lighter, tougher, and more resistant to natural forces and external conditions.

 Multi-materials and Complex Parts

 Imagine a part composed of multiple materials that can be made without seams or joints, or a component with intricate shapes and complex geometry that can be fabricated as a single unit, such as a printed circuit board.
 By eliminating the weakest parts of components, the seams and joints, the products we use every day could be transformed.
 The ability to build complex geometries would make new products possible.

 Companies like GE are redefining metal part production and design capability by coalescing assemblies to reduce part count and improve strength, increasing the quality and efficiency of their engines.
 High volume metal additive machines are also being released to eliminate the need for tooling.
 Directed energy machines are now available that can build a metal part in a CNC mill while varying the metal composition as it builds.

 Image source: GE Aviation

 Computational Methods for Rapid Certification

 When bringing a new product to market, often the most costly and time-consuming step in the process is certification.
 Sometimes, the entire process--which usually involves developing several prototypes and multiple physical test certification cycles--may be abandoned because the risk of failure is too high to justify the investment.
-Certifying a product while in the design phase, then immediately fabricatring it for final testing, would greatly reduce development times and cost.
-Digital manfacturing may soon make this possible.
-Read more.
+Certifying a product while in the design phase, then immediately fabricating it for final testing, would greatly reduce development times and cost.
+Digital manufacturing may soon make this possible.